bailijiang/Note/English/Oral/PrivateScript.md

 <a id="character"></a>
 ####Character
 * Q: What's your personality like?
 Are you an outgoing or introvert man?
+What are you like as a person?
 * A: I think I'm a cheerful person.
 I will never give up.
      Once I'm an introverted person.
 I'm not good at social communications.
      So I think I should join in more activities and make more friends.